-Area left fallow (ha) ^b 2.02 (1.39) 1.71 (0.99) Distance to forests (minutes walking) 75 120 Percentage of households With agriculture as a primary or secondary occupation (adults ≥ 16 years old) ^c 94 96 With a forest-based primary or secondary occupation (adults \geq 16 years old) ^d 15 44 Reporting increased consumption of forest products ^e 7 2 Reporting decreased consumption of forest products ^e 64 80 Obtaining cash income from forest products ^f 78 100 Reporting an increase in cash income from forest ^f 11 24 Reporting a decrease in cash income from forest ^f 55 58 Reporting fuelwood or charcoal as primary cooking source 100 100 Leaving land fallow ^g 88 95 Clearing forestg 95 98 Reporting decreased opportunity for clearing forest ^g 88 93 Clearing land for crops ^g 95 98 Clearing land for pasture ^g 0 0
+Area left fallow (ha) ^b 2.02 (1.39) 1.71 (0.99) Distance to forests (minutes walking) 75 120 Percentage of households With agriculture as a primary or secondary occupation (adults \geq 16 years old) ^c 94 96 With a forest-based primary or secondary occupation (adults \geq 16 years old) ^d 15 44 Reporting increased consumption of forest products ^e 7 2 Reporting decreased consumption of forest products ^e 64 80 Obtaining cash income from forest products ^f 78 100 Reporting an increase in cash income from $\ensuremath{forest}^{\ensuremath{f}}$ 11 24 Reporting a decrease in cash income from $\ensuremath{forest}^{\ensuremath{f}}$ 55 58 Reporting fuelwood or charcoal as primary cooking source 100 100 Leaving land fallow ^g 88 95 Clearing forest ^g 95 98 Reporting decreased opportunity for clearing forest ^g 88 93 Clearing land for crops ^g 95 98 Clearing land for pasture ^g 0 0 a Average no. of hectares cleared over the past two years among households that reported clearing of any forest.

-- a Average no. of hectares cleared over the past two years among households that reported clearing of - b Average no. of hectares left fallow among households that reported leaving any land fallow. - c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood. - d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood. - e Percentage of households among those that reported any consumption of forest products over the past two years. - f Percentage of households among those that reported any cash income from forest products over the past two years. - g In the two years prior to the survey.
+b Average no. of hectares left fallow among households that reported leaving any land fallow.

+c Percentage of households with at least one adult reporting cropping as a primary or secondary livelihood.

+d Percentage of households with at least one adult reporting forestry as a primary or secondary livelihood.

+e Percentage of households among those that reported any consumption of forest products over the past two years.

+f Percentage of households among those that reported any cash income from forest products over the past two years.